-- 3. Pull board straight out of housing.

-- 4. Disconnect plug on left side of board.

-- 5. Disconnect four wires to dispenser actuator switches.
-(See Figure 14.)
+Pull board straight out of housing.
+Disconnect plug on left side of board.
+Disconnect 4 wires to dispenser actuator switches.
+(See Figure 14)

-With the board detached, remove three screws from dispenser housing and pull housing forward.
-(See Figure 15.)
+With the board removed, remove the 3 screws from the dispenser housing and pull the dispenser forward.
+(See Figure 15)

-7. Remove water line from dispenser housing by pulling straight out.
-(See Figure 16.)
+Remove water line from dispenser housing by pulling straight out.
+(See Figure 16)

 With the water line removed, the upper part of the dispenser is free of the freezer door panel.
-The main housing is built into the door panel and is not removable.
-(See Figure 17.)
+The main housing is part of the door panel, and is not removable.
+(See Figure 17)